IBM-Blockchain-Archive/marbles/README.md

 - [ ] show open trades made by user
 - [ ] ability to remove open trades by user
 - [ ] make layout adaptive
+- [ ] sanitize git url to make sure it looks right... should not have .git

 - I changed a if(e != null) to if(e == null) and it didn't create a new hash...?